AZERBAIJAN: Religion Law amendments "more controlling mechanisms"

 "When a cleric appointed to a place of worship or shrine is relieved of his post," the Religion Law amendments note, "the religious community of the place of worship and the shrine shall cease its religious activities until a new cleric is appointed to that position."

-The amendments to the Religion Law for the first time require non-Islamic religious communities to get permission from the State Committee to appoint individuals as religious leaders.
+The amendments to Article 8 of the Religion Law for the first time require non-Islamic religious communities to get permission from the State Committee to appoint individuals as religious leaders.

 Fr Konstantin Pominov, spokesperson for the Russian Orthodox Diocese, said that when the Church names the new head of the Diocese to replace Archbishop Aleksandr (Ishchein), who died on 10 June, it will require state approval.
 "We'll need approval from the State Committee and the Justice Ministry," he told Forum 18 from Baku on 17 June.